Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 3

-for all $K$ large and all $a_{11} < - \max (m_1, m_2)$.
+for all $K$ large and all $a_{11} < - \max(m_1, m_2)$.
 The existence of a coupling with oriented site percolation then follows from the same arguments as in the proof of Lemma~\ref{lem:coex-perco}.
-Note that the comparison can only be made with four dependent percolation because all the events introduced in the proofs of Lemmas~\ref{lem:walks-sparse}--\ref{lem:walks-horizontal} are measurable with respect to the graphical representation in $B_{4K}$. \end{proof} \\ \\ Repeating the same steps as in the previous two sections, we deduce from the lemma that strategy~2 survives.
-To also prove extinction of strategy~1, we observe that Lemma~\ref{lem:walks-horizontal} excludes the existence of transversal paths that ever intersect $B_{2K}$ by time $2 \sqrt K$ with probability close to one.
+Note that the comparison can only be made with four dependent percolation because all the events introduced in the proofs of Lemmas~\ref{lem:walks-sparse}--\ref{lem:walks-horizontal} are measurable with respect to the graphical representation in $B_{4K}$. \end{pf}

+Repeating the same steps as in the previous two sections, we deduce from the lemma that strategy~2 survives.
+To also prove extinction of strategy~1, we observe that Lemma~\ref {lem:walks-horizontal} excludes the existence of transversal paths that ever intersect $B_{2K}$ by time $2 \sqrt K$ with probability close to one.
 In particular, including this event in our definition of void sites, Lemma~\ref{lem:walks-perco} still holds for arbitrarily small $\ep$.
 Moreover, with this new definition, we obtain that

 in the oriented graph $\mathcal H_2$.
 Note that this implication is similar to the one in the proof of Lemma~\ref{lem:richardson-dry} and can be shown using the same idea.
 Almost sure extinction of strategy~1 then follows from the lack of percolation of the dry sites repeating again the steps in the proof of Lemma~\ref{lem:richardson-dry}.